pachet/vim-setup/README.md

 # vim-setup
-A place to hang a simple installation script for my Vim setup
+*A simple installation script for my Vim setup*